Arizona Strip District Office and Public Lands Information Center

 Grand Canyon-Parashant National Monument

-The Grand Canyon-Parashant National Monument is under joint management of the BLM and the National Park Service.
-Covering more than 1 million acres of remote and unspoiled public lands, this monument is a scientific treasure, containing many of the same values that have long been protected in Grand Canyon National Park.
+The Grand Canyon-Parashant National Monument is under joint management by the BLM and National Park Service through a service first agreement.
+Covering approximately one million acres of remote public lands, this monument is a scientific treasure, containing many of the same values that have long been protected in Grand Canyon National Park.

 Visit the Grand Canyon-Parashant National Monument